Ken Davy: Career

+The Shay Stadium and Halifax Sports Proposals

+In March 2025, Calderdale Council approved Ken Davy's purchase of The Shay Stadium from the local authority, securing its future as a multi-sport venue shared by FC Halifax Town (football) and Halifax Panthers (rugby league).

+Davy's ownership includes commitments for facility upgrades, such as a hybrid pitch, to support temporary use by Huddersfield Giants from 2026 pending their new stadium.

+In hypothetical scenarios discussed by local supporters, Davy has been linked to concepts for a unified "Halifax Sports Club" merging the Panthers and FC Halifax Town operations at The Shay.
+Proponents envision this evolving into a new 15,000-seat stadium near Skircoat Green by 2028, with football relocating there post-merger while rugby retains a revamped Shay for community use.
+These ideas remain speculative and have not advanced to formal proposals.

 Huddersfield Giants

 In 1996, Davy took over as chairman of Huddersfield Giants rugby league club.
 In 1999, he merged Huddersfield Giants with Sheffield Eagles, a move which resulted in the formation of the Huddersfield-Sheffield Giants.
 It was an unpopular move with supporters, and after one season the club reverted to being the Huddersfield Giants.

 During Davy's chairmanship Huddersfield Giants went from being a Second Division club to a Super League force, competing in semi finals and finals.
 The club were promoted to the Super League in 1998, and despite being relegated in 2001, the team came straight back up in 2002 and won the 2002 Northern Ford Premiership remaining unbeaten throughout the league season and playoffs, and winning the Buddies Cup.
 Only 4 years later, Huddersfield Giants played St. Helens in the 2006 Challenge Cup Final at Twickenham Stadium, London.
 It was the first time that Huddersfield had reached the final since 1962.
 That was followed up with another Challenge Cup Final appearance, this time losing to Warrington Wolves at Wembley Stadium in 2009, a third cup final appearance under Davy's stewardship was secured in 2022 when the Giants emphatically beat Hull Kingston Rovers 25-4 at Elland Road to book a place in the final at Tottenham.

 In 2013 the Giants won the League Leaders Shield, after a 40–0 victory over Wakefield Trinity Wildcats, It was the first time a Huddersfield team had topped the table in 81 years.
 They were also Challenge cup semi finalists in 2004 and 2012 losing to St Helens and Warrington again, respectively, as well as making the Super League playoffs semi finals in 2010, 2013 and 2015.

+Davy announced in July 2026 that he was stepping down as chairman of Huddersfield with immediate effect to enable incumbent Ralph Rimmer to start the sweeping changes needed at the club, Davy remains Huddersfield's chief financial backer and owner but relinquished 30 years of executive power at the club.